Read Aloud Activities

 Dog & Cat Books With Activities:

-During the past two summers, high school students from the St. Louis Public Schools have served as interns in the PALS (Pet Advocate Leaders) program at Nestle Purina Petcare.
-This summer, we are proud to once again have a group of spunky young volunteers reading weekly and sharing the importance of developing a love of reading at Kingdom House, Guardian Angel, and St. Nicholas Preschool.
+During the past three summers, high school students from the St. Louis Public Schools have served as interns in the PALS (Pet Advocate Leaders) program at Nestle Purina Petcare.
+We are proud to have this group of spunky young volunteers reading weekly and sharing the importance of developing a love of reading, most recently at Kingdom House, Guardian Angel, and St. Nicholas Preschool.
 The interns read 2-3 books a week about dogs and cats, sing pet-related songs, and teach the children how to approach animals, pet them, and take care of them.
 This seven-week pet-related preschool curriculum, written by Ready Readers Executive Director, Lisa Greening, and Early Childhood Literacy Specialist, Julia Auch, is available by clicking here.

 Health Books with Activities: